danphamx/MarketingAutomation/README.md

   - POD (Print on Demand) Designer Showcase
 - **HTML Generation**: Creates Mailchimp-compatible HTML for each showcase type
 - **Combined View**: Generates a unified view of all showcases for easy review
+- **No Photoshop Required**: No more pixel pushing or wrangling layers and templates.
+All image manipulation is automatic.

 ## Project Structure
 ```